ninnakin/RR_Project_2/RR2_template.md

 ![](RR2_template_files/figure-html/identify_harm-1.png)

 These graphs show the 10 events with the largest number of fatalities or injuries for the full data and when restricting the data to 2011.
 From the graphs we can see that tornados cause the largest number of injuries and also a large number of fatalities.
-The biggest cause of fatalitites for data from 2000-2011 is excessive heat which causes a slightly larger number of deaths.
+The second biggest cause of fatalitites for data from 2000-2011 is excessive heat which causes a slightly smaller number of deaths.
 Other large causes of fatalitites and injuries are floods, excessive heat, and rip currents.

 It can be noted that there is a large number of injuries and fatalites form tornados in 2011.
-Some [wikipedia reserach](https://en.wikipedia.org/wiki/April_25%E2%80%9328,_2011_tornado_outbreak) shows that this is due to an exceptionally large number of tornado outbreaks in the US in 2011
+Some [wikipedia reserach](https://en.wikipedia.org/wiki/April_25%E2%80%9328,_2011_tornado_outbreak) shows that this is due to an exceptionally large number of tornado outbreaks in the US in 2011.

 ### Events with greatest economic consequences